Neural Operator: Learning Maps Between Function Spaces: Abstract

 \section{Abstract}

 The classical development of neural networks has primarily focused on learning mappings between finite dimensional Euclidean spaces or finite sets.
-We propose a generalization of neural networks to learn operators that map between infinite dimensional function spaces.
-We formulate the approximation of operators by composition of a class of linear integral operators and nonlinear activation functions, so that the composed operator can approximate complex nonlinear operators.
-We prove a universal approximation theorem for our construction.
-Furthermore, we introduce four classes of operator parameterizations: graph-based operators, low-rank operators, multipole graph-based operators, and Fourier operators and describe efficient algorithms for computing with each one.
-The proposed neural operators are resolution-invariant: they share the same network parameters between different discretizations of the underlying function spaces and can be used for zero-shot super-resolution.
-Learning surrogate maps for the solution operators of partial differential equations (PDEs) provide a motivating class of examples.
-Numerical experiments are presented in which the solution operator (mapping initial condition to solution) is learned for Burgers' equation and the Navier-Stokes equation, and in which the coefficient to solution map is learned in the Darcy model of porous medium flow; a variety of linear operators, defined by linear PDEs, are also used to illustrate key ideas.
-In a variety of settings, the proposed neural networks show superior performance compared to existing machine learning based methodologies applied to these problems, while being several order of magnitude faster than conventional PDE solvers. \\
+We propose a generalization of neural networks to learn operators, termed \emph{neural operators}, that map between infinite dimensional function spaces.
+We formulate the neural operator as a composition of linear integral operators and nonlinear activation functions.
+We prove a universal approximation theorem for our proposed neural operator, showing that it can approximate any given nonlinear continuous operator.
+The proposed neural operators are also discretization-invariant, i.e., they share the same model parameters among different discretization of the underlying function spaces.
+Furthermore, we introduce four classes of efficient parameterization, viz., graph neural operators, multi-pole graph neural operators, low-rank neural operators, and Fourier neural operators.
+An important application for neural operators is learning surrogate maps for the solution operators of partial differential equations (PDEs).
+We consider standard PDEs such as the Burgers, Darcy subsurface flow, and the Navier-Stokes equations, and show that the proposed neural operators have superior performance compared to existing machine learning based methodologies, while being several orders of magnitude faster than conventional PDE solvers.